upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 * 1.4
    * Name change: Pouches of Destiny !!!
       * the over-strained metaphor, 'greedy devils', breathes a sigh of relief.
+* 1.5
+   * simplify Taking Turns
+   * to create more pressure for conflict, limit resources by removing key cards at the start.
+   * require that the player must be on a King card to win
+   * a win can be achieved the moment the conditions are met (not waiting to the end of the round)